There are dozens of onion varieties and as many uses for the different types of onions. How many types of onions are you familiar with?

 Yellow onions are nicely balanced with pungency and sweetness.
 The longer you cook them, the sweeter they become.
 This makes them a good choice for caramelization.

 This type of onion is fairly large with a tough outer skin and meaty layers.
 We consider this the all-purpose onion, and personally, it’s the one I use most often.
+They are delicious when used to make rice fritters.

 Yellow onions have a nice balance of astringency and sweet in their flavor, becoming sweeter the longer they cook.
 They are usually fist-sized with a fairly tough outer skin and meaty layers.